The Star Wars program is happening!

 Input

-Initially, SDI might appear tricky because you have to do two things at once - keep the satellite safe and chose the direction in which it fires.
+Initially, SDI might appear tricky because you have to do two things at once - keep the satellite safe and choose the direction in which it fires.
 Arcade games can sometimes lose their functionality when converted to a home computer with a one-button joystick.
 Not so here, all controls are fully configurable using a combination of mouse, joystick and keyboard.

 It is possible to use only the mouse, but I wouldn't advise that.
 I play using the keyboard to direct the satellite and my mouse to aim/shoot.
 A joystick would also be a good idea but only if it has good suckers to stick onto your desk!
 O_o